TadeasBartos/project-rag-app/README.md

 Demo of civilGPT - answering a question about creating a polyline.
 ![civilGPT Demo 1](_demo/civilGPT_001.jpg)

-Context references stored in plain-text format before converted into vector database.
+Context references stored in plain-text format before being converted into vector database.
 ![civilGPT Demo 2](_demo/civilGPT_002.jpg)

 Another demo — this one focuses on `c3d-problems.md` instead of only `c3d-commands.md`.